 Finland support sexual and reproductive health and right (SRHR) working the following bilateral countries:

 Finland supports Afghanistan through humanitarian assistance.
+Finland provides support through the UN, other international organisations and civil society organisations.
 Development cooperation was suspended in mid-August 2021.

 Previously in development cooperation in Afganistan Finland was supporting SRHR projects through MSI Reproductive Choices organization.
 The integrated Reproductive and Maternal Health project improved the availability accessibility quality and acceptability of sexual and reproductive health information and services for vulnerable and marginalized women girls men and boys in six provinces of Afghanistan.
 The project was aligned with the national development goals of Afghanistan and it directly enhanced the rights and status of women and girls as well as reduced poverty and inequality.
 Services were delivered through various channels including clinics mobile clinics and nurse entrepreneurs.
 MSI educated and empowered communities to enable individuals to make informed decisions.